Experiment design for impulse response identification with signal matrix models: Background material

-where $y_t$ and $u_t$ are respectively output and input of the system at timestep $t$, and $(h_i)_{i=0}^\infty$ denotes the (infinite) impulse response.
-In practice, this identification has to be carried out using input and (noisy) output trajectories $(u_i^d)_{i=1}^{N}$ and $(y_i^d)_{i=1}^{N}$ of length $N$.
-Since $N$ data points are available, it is only possible to identify a truncated sequence of at most $N$ impulse response coefficients.
-That is, a finite impulse response (FIR) representation is sought, whose length is denoted by $n$.
-The FIR identification problem can then be postulated as a linear regression defined by vectorizing a finite expansion of Eq. (\ref{IIR_def}):
+A classic approach to approximately solve this problem is to seek a finite impulse response (FIR) representation of order $n$ of the system \citep{LjungBook2}.
+The FIR identification problem can then be postulated as a linear regression by vectorizing a finite expansion of Eq. (\ref{IIR_def}):

-When the Toeplitz regressor matrix $\Phi_N$ is full column rank, an estimate for $h$ can be obtained from the unique least-squares (LS) solution of (\ref{FIR_vect}).
+When the Toeplitz regressor matrix $\Phi_N$ has full column rank, an estimate for $h$ can be obtained from the unique least-squares (LS) solution of (\ref{FIR_vect}).
 Under the assumption that the output $y_t$ is contaminated by i.i.d. noise with distribution $\pazocal{N}(0,\sigma^2)$, the least-squares estimates have statistics:

 The mean-squared error of the estimates (\ref{eqn:LS}) crucially depends on the values of $n$ and $N$.
 It is known that a larger model flexibility gained by increasing $n$ comes at the cost of a larger variance, especially when $N$ is of the same order of $n$.
 Regularized least-squares problems have been widely investigated in the context of FIR estimation to address this bias-variance trade-off \citep{Chen_Auto12,Pillonetto_2010}, and recently in \citep{Fujimoto_Auto_2018,MuChen_Auto_2018} the input design problem for regularized LS identification of FIR models has been considered.